-- (1) Start Reliability Must-Run (RMR) Units available in the time frame of the emergency.
-RMR Units should be loaded to full capability; - (2) Issue Dispatch Instructions to QSEs to suspend any ongoing ERCOT-required generating unit testing; - (3) Utilize Non-Spinning Reserve (Non-Spin) services that can be deployed to increase Responsive Reserves; and - (4) ERCOT shall use the Reserve Discount Factor (RDF) for the purpose of monitoring Physical Responsive Capability (PRC).
-The PRC will be used by ERCOT to determine the appropriate emergency notification and EECP steps.
+- Provide Dispatch Instructions to QSEs for specific Resources to operate at an Emergency Base Point to maximize Resource deployment so as to increase Responsive Reserve levels on other Resources; - (2) Commit available Resources as necessary that can respond in the timeframe of the emergency.
+Such commitments will be settled using the Hourly Reliability Unit Commitment (HRUC) process; - (3) Start Reliability Must-Run (RMR) Units available in the time frame of the emergency.
+RMR Units should be loaded to full capability; - (4) Issue Dispatch Instructions to QSEs to suspend any ongoing ERCOT-required generating unit testing or Resource performance testing; - (5) Utilize available resources providing Non-Spinning Reserve (Non-Spin) services as required; and - (6) ERCOT shall use the Physical Responsive Capability (PRC) to determine the appropriate emergency Notification and EEA levels.

-4.5.3.2 General Procedures During EECP Operations
+4.5.3.2 General Procedures During EEA Operations

-ERCOT Control Area Authority will re-emphasize the following operational practices during EECP operations to minimize non-performance issues that may result from the pressures of the emergency situation.
+ERCOT Control Area Authority will re-emphasize the following operational practices during EEA operations to minimize non-performance issues that may result from the pressures of the emergency situation.

-- (1) ERCOT shall suspend Ancillary Service obligations that it deems to be contrary to reliability needs; - (2) ERCOT shall notify each QSE and TO via hotline of declared EECP Step; - (3) QSEs and TOs shall notify each represented Market Participant of declared EECP Step; - (4) ERCOT, QSEs and TSPs shall continue to respect confidential market sensitive data; - (5) QSEs shall update Resource plans to limit or remove capacity when unexpected start-up delays occur or when ramp limitations are encountered; - (6) QSEs shall report when On-Line or available capacity is at risk due to adverse circumstances; - (7) QSEs, TSPs, and all other Entities must not suspend efforts toward expeditious compliance with the applicable EECP steps declared by ERCOT nor initiate any reversals of required actions without ERCOT authorization; and - (8) ERCOT shall define procedures for determining the proper redistribution of reserves during EECP operations.
+- (1) ERCOT shall suspend Ancillary Service obligations that it deems to be contrary to reliability needs; - (2) ERCOT shall notify each QSE and TO via Hotline of declared EEA level; - (3) QSEs and TOs shall notify each represented Market Participant of declared EEA level; - (4) ERCOT, QSEs and TSPs shall continue to respect confidential market sensitive data; - (5) QSEs shall update Resource plans to limit or remove capacity when unexpected start-up delays occur or when ramp limitations are encountered; - (6) QSEs shall report when On-Line or available capacity is at risk due to adverse circumstances;

-4.5.3.3 EECP Steps
+- (7) QSEs, TSPs, and all other Entities must not suspend efforts toward expeditious compliance with the applicable EEA level declared by ERCOT nor initiate any reversals of required actions without ERCOT authorization; and - (8) ERCOT shall define procedures for determining the proper redistribution of reserves during EEA operations.

-(1) Step 1 - Maintain ERCOT Physical Responsive Capability (PRC) on units plus RRS MW provided from Load Resources Equal To 2300 Mw
+4.5.3.3 EEA Levels

-- (a) ERCOT shall: - (i) Utilize available DC Tie capability that is not already being used by the market: - (ii) Notify the Southwest Power Pool Security Coordinator; - (iii) Issue OOM dispatch instructions to uncommitted units available within the expected timeframe of the emergency. - (iv) Use available BtB import capacity that is not already being used and inquire about availability of Block Load Transfers (BLT). - (b) QSEs shall notify ERCOT of any resources uncommitted but available in the timeframe of the emergency.
+- (1) EEA Level 1 Maintain a sum total of 2,300 MW that results from adding the amount of ERCOT Physical Responsive Capability (PRC) MW (Protocol Section 6.5.7.5, Ancillary Services Capacity Monitor) and the amount of RRS MW which is supplied from Load Resources. - (a) ERCOT will: - (i) Notify the Southwest Power Pool (SPP) Reliability Coordinator; - (ii) Initiate manual HRUC Dispatch Instructions to Generation Resources available and off-line that can perform within the expected timeframe of the emergency; and; - (iii) Use available DC Tie import capacity that is not already being used and inquire about availability of BLTs. - (b) QSEs will notify ERCOT of any Resources uncommitted but available in the timeframe of the emergency.